AmplitudeAudio/doc-sdk/docs/project/switch-container.md

 Defines whether the sound object should continue playing when the switch state changes, and both new and old states are assigned to this entry.

 - If `true`, the sound object will continue to play when the state will change.
-- If `false`, the sound object will stop and start over after the switch has changed his state.
+- If `false`, the sound object will stop and start over after the switch has changed its state.

 ### fade_in